 |

-can be cancelled legitimately if for some external reason the mission is
+be cancelled legitimately if for some external reason the mission is thwarted;

-thwarted; in this case, the refusal of the woman to follow the servant back
+in the above example from Genesis, the refusal of the woman to follow

 Considering these three points,